OpenEvalProject/evals/manuscripts/elife-56428/v2/manuscript.md

 7GGT and its labeled derivatives were combined at a final concentration of 1 mM in K+ hTel buffer (50 mM Tris-HCl, pH 8, 1 mM MgCl2, 150 mM KCl) and heat denatured for 5 min at 95°C. They were allowed to cool slowly (~1 hr) to 25°C and left to equilibrate at this temperature for 72 hr.
 Intermolecular G4 formation was confirmed by native gel electrophoresis followed by staining with SYBR Gold (Life Technologies), as described (Moye et al., 2015).
 DNA concentrations were determined by UV absorbance at 260 nm (extinction coefficients in Supplementary file 1).
 Concentrations of G-quadruplexes are given as the concentration of assembled complexes (i.e. taking strand stoichiometry into account).
 Folded G-quadruplexes were stored at 4°C until use.

-## Circular dichroism
+### Circular dichroism

 Circular dichroism (CD) spectra were recorded at 25°C on either an Aviv 215S or a JASCO J-810 CD spectrometer equipped with Peltier temperature controllers.
 G-quadruplex samples of the desired conformation were prepared at 250 nM - 20 µM in their folding buffers.
 Three to four scans were accumulated over the indicated wavelength ranges in a 0.1 cm or 1 cm path length cell.
 Parameters used with the Aviv CD spectrometer included a time constant of 100 ms, averaging time 1 s, sampling every 1 nm, and bandwidth 1 nm, while the JASCO CD spectrometer was used with a scan rate of 100 nm/min and a response time of 2.0 s.
 Buffers alone were also scanned and these spectra subtracted from the average scans for each sample.
 CD spectra were collected in units of millidegrees, normalized to the total species concentrations and expressed as molar ellipticity units (deg × cm2 dmol−1).
 Data were smoothed using the Savitzky-Golay function within the JASCO graphing software, or the smoothing function within GraphPad Prism.
 For thermal stability analysis, the samples were scanned using the above parameters, but with a fixed wavelength (260 nm) over increasing temperature (25°C to 100°C), at a rate of ~1 °C/min.
 For reactions including SST16 or PhenDC3 (prepared as described; De Cian et al., 2007b; Samosorn et al., 2009), the ligand was incubated with the folded DNA substrate at 25°C for 30 min prior to CD spectroscopy.
 For reactions including NMM (Frontier Scientific, USA), the ligand was incubated with the DNA prior to G-quadruplex folding and the G4-ligand complex diluted prior to CD spectroscopy.
 Concentrations of ligands and G4 DNA used for each experiment are given in the figure legends.

-## Preparation of telomerase
+### Preparation of telomerase

 Human telomerase was overexpressed in HEK293T cells (identity verified by STR profiling, certified mycoplasma-free) and purified as described (Moye et al., 2015; Tomlinson et al., 2017).
 Briefly, plasmids encoding hTERT, hTR and dyskerin (available from the authors with an accompanying Materials Transfer Agreement) were transiently transfected into HEK293T cells growing in 20 L bioreactors using polyethylenimine and cells harvested 4 days later.
 Cell lysates were clarified, ribonucleoprotein complexes enriched with MgCl2, and telomerase immunoprecipitated with a sheep polyclonal hTERT antibody, raised against hTERT amino acids 276–294 (ARPAEEATSLEGALSGTRH) (Cohen and Reddel, 2008).
 Telomerase was eluted by competitive elution with the same peptide in 20 mM HEPES-KOH (pH 8), 300 mM KCl, 2 mM MgCl2, 0.1% v/v Triton X-100% and 10% v/v glycerol.
 Fractions were assayed for telomerase concentration by dot-blot northern against hTR (Tomlinson et al., 2017), and equal amounts of enzyme (~1.5 nM) used in each activity assay.

-## Telomerase activity assays
+### Telomerase activity assays

 The following reaction was prepared to give 20 µL per sample: 250 nM - 2 µM of the specified oligonucleotide (concentrations given in figure legends), 20 mM HEPES-KOH (pH 8), 2 mM MgCl2, 150 mM KCl, 5 mM dithiothreitol, 1 mM spermidine-HCl, 0.1% v/v Triton X-100, 0.5 mM dTTP, 0.5 mM dATP, 4.6 µM nonradioactive dGTP and 0.33 µM [α-32P]dGTP at 20 mCi mL−1, 6000 Ci mmol−1 (PerkinElmer Life Sciences).
 For reactions including SST16 or PhenDC3, the ligand was incubated with the folded DNA substrate at 25°C for 30 min prior to adding other components.
 For reactions including NMM, the ligand was incubated with the DNA prior to G-quadruplex folding; concentrations are given in figure legends.
 Telomerase activity assays were initiated by adding purified human telomerase to ~1.5 nM, and incubating at 37°C for 1 hr.
 The reaction was quenched by the addition of 20 mM EDTA and 1–2 × 103 cpm of a 5'-32P-labeled synthetic 100-mer, 30-mer or 12-mer DNA (as indicated in figure legends) as an internal recovery standard.
 Products of telomerase extension were recovered as described, either with phenol/chloroform extraction followed by ethanol precipitation (Moye et al., 2015), or, for biotinylated substrates, by recovery with magnetic streptavidin beads (Tomlinson et al., 2017).
 The solution was heated at 90°C for 5 min, and 3 μL was electrophoresed over a 10% polyacrylamide sequencing gel (0.2 mm thick x 40 cm length x 35 cm width, 32-well comb) run in 1 × TBE/8 M urea at 85 W. The gel was transferred to filter paper, dried for 30 min at 80°C, exposed to a PhosphorImager screen, visualized on a Typhoon FLA9500 scanner (GE Healthcare Lifesciences) and analyzed using ImageQuant software.

-## Single-molecule fluorescence imaging and data analysis
+### Single-molecule fluorescence imaging and data analysis

-## Microscope setup for FRET imaging
+#### Microscope setup for FRET imaging

 A home-built objective-type total internal reflection fluorescence (TIRF) microscope based on an Olympus IX-71 model was used to record single-molecule movies.
 A Coherent Sapphire green (532 nm) laser was used to excite donor molecules at an angle of TIRF by focusing on a 100X oil immersed objective.
 FRET was measured by excitation with a 532 nm laser and the emissions at 565 and 665 nm were collected using a band pass filter at 560–600 nm and a long pass filter at 650 nm.
 Scattered light was removed by using a 560 nm long pass filter.
 AlexaFluor 555 and AlexaFluor 647 signals were separated by 638 nm dichroic using photometrics dual view (DV-2) and both signals were focused onto a charge-coupled device (CCD) camera (Hamamatsu C9 100–13), simultaneously.
 Data were collected at five frames per second.

-## Sample preparation for FRET experiments
+#### Sample preparation for FRET experiments

 Quartz coverslips were treated with 100% ethanol and 1 mM KOH.
 Then, aminosilanization of coverslips was carried out in a 1% v/v (3-Aminopropyl)triethoxy silane solution in acetone.
 PEGylation was carried out by incubating a mixture of biotin-PEG-SVA and mPEG-SVA at a ratio of 1:20 prepared in 0.1 M NaHCO3 solution on the top of a silanized coverslip for at least 3–4 hr.
 Finally, PEGylated coverslips were stored under dry nitrogen gas at −20°C.

-## Single-molecule experiments
+#### Single-molecule experiments

 NeutrAvidin Protein solution was prepared in K+ buffer (10 mM Tris-HCl (pH 8), 1 mM MgCl2 and 150 mM KCl) and spread on the top of a dry PEGylated coverslip followed by a 10 min incubation.
 Sample flow chambers were created by sandwiching polydimentylsiloxane (PDMS) on top of the neutravidin coated coverslip.
 Then, blocking buffer (K+ buffer with 1% Tween-20) was injected into the channel in order to reduce non-specific binding of proteins on the surface, followed by 10–15 min incubation.
 A 50 pM solution of biotinylated FRET G-quadruplex substrate was prepared in K+ buffer and 200 µL injected into the flow chamber using a syringe pump (ProSense B.V.) followed by incubation for 10 min.
 Unbound sample was washed off in K+ buffer.
 Movies were recorded at room temperature (20 ± 1°C) for 3–5 min in oxygen-scavenging system (OSS) consisting of protocatechuic acid (PCA, 2.5 mM) and protocatechuate-3,4-dioxigenase (PCD, 50 nM) to reduce photo-bleaching of the fluorophores, and 2 mM Trolox to reduce photo-blinking of dyes.
 For the Li+ buffer substitution reactions, either inter- or intramolecular G4 substrates were immobilized on the coverslip surface in K+ buffer followed by washing off excess of unbound molecules using K+ buffer containing OSS.
 Then, Li+ buffer (10 mM Tris-HCl (pH 8), 1 mM MgCl2 and 150 mM LiCl) containing OSS was introduced into the flow cell to replace the K+-buffer while monitoring the change in FRET experienced by G4 molecules in real time; movies were acquired until all acceptor molecules disappeared from the field of view.
 For experiments in the presence of enzyme, 200 µL of telomerase (0.5 nM; expressed and purified as described above) and/or dNTPs or ddNTPs (0.5 mM) were injected into the microscopic channel containing immobilized G4 DNA while the movie was recorded continuously.
 The buffer reached the microscopic channel at ~10 s and the movie was collected until all acceptor molecules photobleached.
 For reactions including SST16 or PhenDC3, the ligands were incubated with the folded DNA substrate at 25°C for 30 min prior to dilution for sample injection.
 For reactions including NMM, the ligand was incubated with the DNA prior to G-quadruplex folding, and the G4-ligand complex diluted to 50 pM G4 prior to injection.
 Concentrations of DNA and ligands combined for each experiment are given in the figure legends.

-## Data analysis
+#### Data analysis

 Single-molecule intensity time trajectories were generated in IDL and analyzed in MATLAB using custom-written scripts (software available at https://cplc.illinois.edu/research/tools).
 Approximate FRET value is measured as the ratio of acceptor intensity to the sum of the donor and acceptor intensities after correcting cross talk between donor and acceptor channels for both inter- and intramolecular G4s.
 Briefly, FRET pairs were identified through aligning the red (acceptor) and green (donor) channels by using highly fluorescent beads and subsequent co-localization of the donor/acceptor fluorescence spots using IDL software.
 Then, raw intensity data were analyzed using MATLAB script.
 Those molecules were selected that displayed donor and/or acceptor photobleaching, or showed clear dynamics with anti-correlated donor-acceptor fluorescence for further analysis.
 The number of photobleaching steps was then used to determine how many donor and/or acceptor dyes were present, with only molecules containing one donor and one acceptor used for further analysis.
 Intramolecular G4 was designed in such a way that it contains one donor and one acceptor, therefore pre-selection of molecules was not required.
 In contrast, an intermolecular G4 has many possible combinations of donor and acceptor molecules because of its design, so pre-selection of molecules that contain one donor and one acceptor was necessary.
 Typically, in a field of view we observed ~29% molecules containing one donor and one acceptor fluorophore showing ~0.6 FRET,~6% molecules showing above 0.75 FRET and the rest of the molecules either had one donor (~50%) or two donor molecules and no acceptors (~15%).
 The collected FRET traces were further analyzed using the vbFRET algorithm (https://sourceforge.net/projects/vbfret/; Bronson et al., 2013) to find possible FRET states and transition frequencies among these FRET states with a Hidden Markov Model (HMM).
 All graphs were generated and fitted using Igor software.

+To measure rate constants for G4 unfolding, dwell time histograms were constructed and fitted to a gamma function of the form:

+$$
+ft=\tau^{N-1}exp⁡(-k\tau)
+$$

-To measure rate constants for G4 unfolding, dwell time histograms were constructed and fitted to a gamma function of the form:ft= τN-1exp⁡(-kτ)where τ is the dwell time, k is the observed rate constant of the transition between FRET states, and N is the number of hidden steps (Floyd et al., 2010; Syed et al., 2014).
+where τ is the dwell time, k is the observed rate constant of the transition between FRET states, and N is the number of hidden steps (Floyd et al., 2010; Syed et al., 2014).
 Chi-square values represent the goodness of fit of the above curves, and p-values were calculated using the chi-square values and their corresponding degree of freedom (n-1, where n is the number of bins used to construct a particular histogram).
 SEMs of the rate constants were calculated by dividing the standard deviation of the reciprocal of the mean of the dwell time values (τ) by the square root of the number of molecules in that data set.

-## Gaussian fitting of the cumulative FRET histograms
+#### Gaussian fitting of the cumulative FRET histograms

 A multiple-Gaussian fit model was applied to FRET histograms generated by binning many FRET trajectories, to obtain mean FRET values.
 Errors represent the curve-fitting errorstandard deviation of the data.

-## Telomerase molecular modeling
+### Telomerase molecular modeling

 The fasta sequence of the human Telomerase Reverse Transcriptase (TERT) was obtained from Uniprot (ID:O14746).
 Swiss-model (Waterhouse et al., 2018) was used to create a homology model using all possible templates.
 The highest quality model (based upon a combination of the best Q-Mean (−7.33) and Mol Probability (2.08) scores, and the amino acid properties (>82% Ramachandran favoured)) was chosen.
 This model utilized the cryo-EM structure of Tetrahymena thermophila TERT as a template, which has 19.03% sequence identity to human TERT (PDB code: 6D6V Jiang et al., 2018).